heloguy/automato/README.md

 # Automato

 Chrome extension that displays [Rotten Tomatoes](https://www.rottentomatoes.com/) film ratings in the browser context menu (the right-click menu).

-Note: RT now restricts access to their API and this extension is no longer functional.
+<u>Note: RT now restricts access to their API and this extension is no longer functional unless you have access to your own API key.</u>

 ## Installation
 1. Clone or download Automato.